praveen-gm/praveen-gm/README.md

 ## Hi there 👋 I'm [Praveen](https://www.linkedin.com/in/praveen-gm/)

 - 🔭 I’m currently working on Android, Flutter and Firebase
-- 🌱 I’m currently learning M.A.D and exploring Android 12/13
+- 🌱 I’m currently learning iOS basics, exploring Android 12/13,
 - 💬 Ask me about Android / Flutter

 ### More About Me